MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/PluginServerInterface.md

 Parameter *callback*: The callback listener method for the event

 Parameter *priority*: The priority of the listener.
-It will be set to the default value 1000 if it\'s not specified
+It will be set to the default value 1000 if it's not specified

 #### register_command